 Ask yourself, in your organisation are your employees:

-•Given the right conditions to grow?
+- Given the right conditions to grow?

-•Given the opportunity to put together their own development plans?
+- Given the opportunity to put together their own development plans?

-•Given support in putting their development plan into action?
+- Given support in putting their development plan into action?

-•Are they given check-in sessions to test their progress?
+- Given check-in sessions to test their progress?

-•Do they know what they are contributing to your mission?
+- Aware of what they are contributing to your mission?
 Are you showing them a light to grow toward?